 The GCSE Year group benefited from a mild Autumn as we journeyed to Mepal for our GCSE residential visit.
 Although the wind factor prevented us from sailing, we undertook a variety of other activities throughout our five day stay.

-On Tuesday the students began work on the climbing wall, culminating in them achieving the NICAS Level 1 qualification for climbing by the end of their stay.
-The exception was Ed Carter-Silk, who built upon his climbing skills from last year’s residential to achieve his NICAS Level 2 award!
+On Tuesday, the students began work on the climbing wall, culminating in them achieving the NICAS Level 1 qualification for climbing by the end of their stay.
+The exception was Ed, who built upon his climbing skills from last year’s residential to achieve his NICAS Level 2 award!
 Liz Masters also came along in the evening to do some Biology revision tactics and to support her PSHE work with the students.

 Other activities undertaken during the week were the high ropes, kayaking, fencing and orienteering.
-The GCSE students also had the opportunity to see their staff in a less formal environment as Nick Marriott, Markus Bernhardt and Joel Rickard attended the residential on a rota basis.
+The GCSE students also had the opportunity to see their staff in a less formal environment as Principal Nick Marriott, Assistant Principal Markus Bernhardt and Director of Studies Joel Rickard attended the residential on a rota basis.